REE Medical

 If you feel that your rating doesn’t accurately reflect your service-related disability or it has gotten worse, you can submit paperwork to request an increase in your disability rating.

 To receive a VA disability rating increase, a Veteran must submit an application for a rating review and provide evidence of their worsening disability, such as medical records and treatment notes.
-Disability Benefits Questionnaires (DBQs) and detailed Nexus letters, which are evidence-based documents prepared by qualified and credible medical experts, are essential to a Veteran’s claim.
+Disability Benefits Questionnaires (DBQs), which are evidence-based documents prepared by qualified and credible medical experts, are essential to a Veteran’s claim.
 The Department of Veterans Affairs ultimately makes the final decision on all claims submitted.

 Reach out to our team to see if REE Medical’s services are a fit for you.